 It has antibacterial and anti-fungal properties: it inhibits the growth of bacteria and fungi.

-Promotes good heart health: The main reasons why this spice is good for the heart concern the significant contribution of fiber and calcium.
+Promotes heart health: The main reasons why this spice promotes good a healthy heart is the significant contribution of fiber and calcium.

 It is a powerful antioxidant: This spice is in the top 10 of the most powerful antioxidants that exist in nature.